fbpx

 Sloe Gin

-Sloe gin is a traditional flavoured gin that dates back to the 17th century in England.
-It’s been made the same way for hundreds of years…that is, with a load of sugar to offset the bitterness and tartness from the sloe berries that it’s steeped with.
-Well, that’s at least until we got our hands on Australia’s (and we reckon the world’s) best sloe berries for our Blackthorn Gin.
+Sloe gin is a traditional flavoured gin that originated in England during the 17th century.
+For centuries, it has been made with a significant amount of sugar to balance the bitterness and tartness of the sloe berries it is infused with.
+This method persisted until we began using Australia’s (and arguably the world’s) finest sloe berries for our Blackthorn Gin.

-Up until that point sloe gin was sickly sweet and thick.
-As we heard from many a bartender on the subject….once there’s sugar in it, you can’t take it.
-It was more of a liqueur, not so much a gin and because of that, they are usually quite low proof (Around 25% ABV), but again, that wasn’t our style.
-So, we turned that on its head to create a new world, modern Australian take on it.
-Our aim was to create the world’s best flavoured gin, starting with fresh, plump sloe berries that grow in Northern Tasmania is a head start to say the least.
-The fresh sloe berries are handpicked and sent across Bass Straight to our distillery.
-The berries are lightly pressed to split the skins, before being steeped Melbourne Dry Gin for up to four months, before lightly sweetening – we add 1g sugar per 100mL of gin, that’s about 10% off the sugar that traditional sloe gins use, and releasing at 35% ABV.
-With an impressive trophy cabinet, we created the best flavoured gin you’re likely to find.
+Historically, sloe gin was overly sweet and thick.
+Many bartenders have noted that once sugar is added, you can’t remove it.
+This made it more of a liqueur than a gin, and as a result, it typically had a low alcohol content (around 25% ABV).
+However, that wasn’t our approach.
+We reinvented it to create a modern Australian version.
+Our goal was to craft the world’s best flavoured gin, and starting with fresh, plump sloe berries from Northern Tasmania gave us a great advantage.
+The berries are handpicked and transported across the Bass Strait to our distillery.
+They are lightly pressed to split the skins before being steeped in Melbourne Dry Gin for up to four months.
+Afterward, we lightly sweeten the mixture by adding just 1 gram of sugar per 100 mL of gin, which is about 90% less than traditional sloe gins, and release it at 35% ABV.
+With numerous awards to our name, we have created the finest flavoured gin you are likely to find.

 New World Gin